 Social Security disability benefit rules are strict.
 You have a better chance of qualifying with a Social Security disability attorney to help you every step of the way or when a claim has been denied.

-Contact us by email, or call us at 205-663-0281 for a free consultation in person, by phone, or by video conference.
+Contact us by email, or call us at 205-663-0281 for a free consultation by phone or by secure video conference.

 John Holliman and Melanie B. Holliman, Attorneys